 We are committed to treating all relevant legal and environmental legislation and guidelines as a minimum requirement and will seek to exceed them wherever possible.
 We are also fully (Energy Savings Opportunities Scheme) ESOS compliant.

-We also encourage and hope all suppliers, partners and stakeholders to share our aims, particularly our staff and fans.
+We also encourage all internal and external stakeholders to share our aims, particularly our staff, fans and suppliers/partners.

 All Chelsea employees are encouraged to turn off computers, televisions and not to print documents or emails unless necessary.
 They are also urged to use public transport or walk/cycle to work where practical and to adopt similar environmental commitments at home.

-All urinals across both Cobham and Stamford Bridge are also operated via smart flush systems that ensure that water is used as and when required.
+All urinals across both Stamford Bridge and the Cobham training headquarters are operated via smart flush systems that ensure that water is used as and when required.

-We have installed a building management system to control lighting, heating and air conditioning at both Stamford Bridge and Cobham, ensuring that equipment works to the optimum and is only used when required, reducing energy usage
+We have installed a building management system to control lighting, heating and air conditioning at all three of our sites: Stamford Bridge, Cobham and Kingsmeadow.
+This ensures that equipment works to the optimum and is only used when required, reducing energy usage.
+This system is currently one of the largest in the country.

 Buildings are installed with movement sensors which automatically switch lights on/off.